Stage 7 - Victory Conditions

 Introduction

-• reducing the enemy count when each enemy is defeated
+• lowering that count each time an enemy is defeated

 Class Diagram

-Look to our class diagram for this stage and you will notice something new.
+Have a look at the class diagram for this stage and you’ll see something new.

 lesson 7 class diagram